vahanfreiheit/fdctina/README.md

 ### run locally
     $ hugo server

+## Live Deployment

-### build live site
+Build the live site with the command

     $ hugo -e production

-## Deployment

-Build the live site with the build command mentioned above.
 The files will be created inside the `docs` folder which is set as the root of the github pages root directory for hosing the site.

 Just build the files and commit them to the master branch to deploy the new site.

+## Test Deployment to staging

+Build the site with the command

+    $ hugo -e staging

+The files will be created inside the `docs/staging` folder of the life site.

+Just build the files and commit them to the master branch to deploy.

+The staging page can be accessed on https://freheit.com/staging

 ### Netlify CMS (not yet implemented)